 Note: Thanks to Ubisoft for providing a Review copy of the game.
 We played on a Nintendo Switch in handheld mode (other versions are available).

 Part of making any Assassin’s Creed game is learning about the history and culture of that time and place.
 For Assassin’s Creed Odyssey this was, of course, Greece.

-When we spoke with Game Director Scott Phillips a few weeks ago he told us about a weird glitch they came across in AC Odyssey, that turned NPCs into giant cyclops.
+When we spoke with Game Director Scott Phillips a few weeks ago he told us about a weird glitch they came across in Odyssey, that turned an NPC into a giant cyclops.
 The moment they saw it they knew they wanted to do something in this space.

 Fenyx Rising is a big departure from the Assassin’s Creed franchise, but after the success the studio had with Odyssey (one of the best games in the series) Ubisoft greenlit the move to create a bold new IP that is very different from what we have come to expect.